ibm-cloud-docs/solution-tutorials/lamp-stack-on-vpc.md

 In this section, you'll run commands to update Ubuntu package sources and install Apache, MySQL and PHP with latest version.

-When the server is spun up for the first time, it is possible that it is already running system updates and blocks you from running the above commands, you can check the status of system updates by running `ps aux | grep -i apt`, and either wait for the automated system updates task to complete or kill the task.
+When the server is spun up for the first time, it is possible that it is already running system updates and blocks you from running the commands below, you can check the status of system updates by running `ps aux | grep -i apt`, and either wait for the automated system updates task to complete or kill the task.
 {:tip}

 1. Disable interactive mode during updates